segmentio/commute-heatmap/README.md

-# Where should you put your office to minimize team commute time?
+# How does office location affect median team commute time?

 This script computes median commute times for your existing team to various office locations in San Francisco.